JoeDunnStable/stable_distribution/README.md

 3. The Boost headers and libraries available at http://www.boost.org
 4. The Eigen 3 headers available at http://eigen.tuxfamily.org
-5. For multiprecision support, which is used in some of the test programs, you'll need eithhe GNU mpfr library available at http://www.mpfr.org and the GNU gmp library available at https://gmplib.org
+5. For multiprecision support, which is used in some of the test programs, you'll need the GNU mpfr library available at http://www.mpfr.org and the GNU gmp library available at https://gmplib.org

 Most of these prerequisites can be downloaded using a package management system.